Key Concepts

 Endpoint: An instrumented LLM/API

 An Endpoint is the Python interface through which LLMeter connects to whatever model or API you want to evaluate.
-It provides an invoke() method which calls the model, but also stores metadata like the time the request took to process and number of input/output tokens consumed.
+It provides an invoke() method which calls the model, and automatically captures metadata like request timing, token counts, and error information in an InvocationResponse.

 LLMeter provides a range of built-in Endpoint connectors for different types of Cloud-deployed or local LLM, or you can also define your own custom integrations.